miguelromeral/ErgastAPP/PRIVACY-POLICY.md

 ## 6. DATA RETENTION

-Miguel Romeral, informs the User that, as a provider of data hosting service and under the provisions of [Law 34/2002 of July 11, Services of the Information Society and Electronic Commerce (LSSI)] ( https://www.boe.es/buscar/pdf/2002/BOE-A-2002-13758-consolidado.pdf), retains for a maximum period of 12 months the essential information to identify the origin of the hosted data and the moment in which the provision of the service was achieved.
+Miguel Romeral, informs the User that, as a provider of data hosting service and under the provisions of [Law 34/2002 of July 11, Services of the Information Society and Electronic Commerce (LSSI)](https://www.boe.es/buscar/pdf/2002/BOE-A-2002-13758-consolidado.pdf), retains for a maximum period of 12 months the essential information to identify the origin of the hosted data and the moment in which the provision of the service was achieved.

 The retention of these data does not affect the secrecy of the communications and can only be used in the context of a criminal investigation or for the safeguarding of public safety, being made available to the judges and / or courts of the Ministry that so require.